Code-Institute-Submissions/TVreview/README.md

 - Adding a review works.
 - Links to simliar tv shows work.

+#### Responsiveness
+- Nav sidebar slides out as it should.
+Links work.
+Logo in centre at top.
+- Home page- all elements responsive
+- Search page- all elements responsive
+- Sign up and login- form fills screen
+- Tv show page- elements stacked underneath each other.
+User scrolls to see them.
+- All reviews- Needed to make card wider on smaller devices.
+Elements responsive.
+- Profile- took the words out from the buttons to make it look cleaner.
+Made card wider on smaller devices.
+Elements responsive.

 ### Validators
 - [PEP8 Online Check](http://pep8online.com/) used.
 Adjusted some under indented continuation lines and removed whitespace.
 - [HTML Validator](https://validator.w3.org/) used.
 Moved 'hr' and 'br' outside of 'a' tag on search.html.
 Added alt on tvshow.html.